You are here

 Eligibility Process and Application

 - After completion of the online living-learning application, you will be contacted at the end of May to early June for a follow-up phone conversation.

 Mandatory Early Move-In and Special Orientation

-Students enrolled in the program will get the added advantage/benefit of being able to move in early and participate in a special orientation program on Friday, September 1, 2017.
+Students enrolled in the program will get the added benefit of being able to move in early and participate in a special orientation program on Friday, August 31, 2018.
 This will provide first-years the chance to explore the Rutgers campus, get familiar with the bus system, and find their classes in advance.

 As a participant, you will be: